lmrodriguezr/enveomics-gui/README.md

 2. Make sure you have [Java][10] or another implementation like [OpenJDK][15], and use it to open `enveomics.jar`.
 In most modern Linux distros you can simply right-click on the file and select to open with JVM or OpenJDK, or even just double-click the file.
-If it doesn't work please [let us know][13], and execute this in the terminal: `java -jar enveomics.jar`, changing the path of `enveomics.jar` to wherever you downloaded it.
+If it doesn't work please [let us know][issues], and execute this in the terminal:
+   `java -jar enveomics.jar`, changing the path of `enveomics.jar` to wherever you downloaded it.

 Mac OS X
 --------
-We're currently working on packaging an OS X app, but in the meantime you can:
-1. Download [enveomics.jar][jar]
+1. Download [enveomics.app][app] and unzip it.
+2. Open it.
+You can also drag it to you `Applications` folder first if you want easy access at all times.

-2. Execute this in the terminal: `java -jar -XstartOnFirstThread enveomics.jar`, changing the path of `enveomics.jar` to wherever you downloaded it.
+**Caveat:** It has come to our attention (#1) that the bundled app has low resolution in OS X. We're working on solving this issue, but in the meantime you can get around it by downloading [enveomics.jar][jar] instead, and running this in the terminal: `java -jar -XstartOnFirstThread enveomics.jar`, changing the path of `enveomics.jar` to wherever you downloaded it.

 Windows
 -------
 Our current pre-release is yet to be tested in Windows.
-If you're not affraid of finding bugs, just follow the same instructions above for Linux or BSD.
-And whatever happens, please [let us know][13].
+If you're not affraid of bugs, just follow the same instructions above for Linux or BSD.
+And whatever happens, please [let us know][issues].

 Coming soon
 ===========